XARTS Network Drive

 - "Which of my files are consuming disk space on a lab computer or my XARTS Network Drive?"

-The filename for the home page of any website you host in your Sites folder must be index.htm, index.html, or index.php.
+The filename for the home page of any website you host in your "Sites" folder must be one of the following:

-You can access your XARTS Network Drive from any computer, on or off the campus network, by using an FTP application, a.k.a. an "FTP client," that supports the SFTP protocol.
-Cyberduck, Transmit, and Fetch are a few of the many FTP clients for Mac that support SFTP.
+You can access your XARTS Network Drive by using an FTP application, a.k.a. an "FTP client," that supports the SFTP protocol.
+Cyberduck, Transmit, and Fetch are a few of the many SFTP apps available for Mac.
+WinSCP is just one of many popular SFTP apps available for Windows.

 No matter which FTP client you choose, you'll need some or all of the following information: